ErabaReta/libft/README.md

 # Libft
-in this project I m trying to redo a set of functions from the libc. these function have the same prototypes and implement the same behaviors as the originals.
+in this project I m trying to redo a set of functions from the libc.

+these function have the same prototypes and implement the same behaviors as the originals.

 They comply with the way they are defined in their man.
 The only difference will be their names.

 They will begin with the ’ft_’ prefix.
 For instance, strlen becomes ft_strlen...

-In part II I m also trying to develop set of functions that are either not in the libc, or that are part of it but in a different form. and in the bonus part.
+In part II I m also trying to develop set of functions that are either not in the libc, or that are part of it but in a different form.

+and in the bonus part is set of basic function that come handy to create and manipulate linked lists.

 ## using makefile:
 to compile all the medatory functions into object files then archive them to a libft.a static library use the command: